rafael-paiva/ember-calendar/README.md

 * `defaultTimeZoneQuery`
 * `showTimeZoneSearch`

-By default the calendar week starts on Monday.
-You can change it to start on Sunday by setting to `week` the option:

-* `weekStart`
+You can specify the initial week displayed by the calendar using the `startingDate` option.
+In addition, if you want the week to begin from that day, pass `startFromDate=true`.

 ## Styles